 Georgia Layoffs — February 2007

-Employers in Georgia filed 10 WARN Act notices in February 2007, impacting roughly 1,126 workers — representing a notable rise over January and down 18% versus February 2006.
+Employers in Georgia submitted 10 WARN Act notices in February 2007, putting at risk an estimated 1,126 workers — up substantially from January and down 18% versus February 2006.
 The average filing covered 113 workers, with 0 closures among the notices.

 Industry Breakdown